MatthewAquino/studyNotes/AWS-SAA/AWS Solution Architect Associate.md

   - Try to predict the future
   - VPC Structure - Tiers & Resiliency (Availability) Zones
     - Subnets are available in 1 availability zone
+  - You can optionally assign a IPv6 by using a `/56 CIDR` block
+    - Either AWS will provide the range to you, or you can use an IPv6 range that you own

+### Custom VPCs & VPC Theory

+- VPCs are regionally isolated and regionally resilient service
+  - It is created in a region and operates from all AZs in that region
+- Allows you to create isolated networks inside AWS
+  - Even in a single region in an account you can have multiple isolated networks
+- Nothing is allowed IN or OUT without explicit configuration
+- Flexible configuration Simple or Multi-tier
+- Hybrid networking
+  - Allows you to connect  your network to other cloud providers or to your on-premise networks
+- `Default` or `Dedicated Tenancy`
+  - Controls weather the services provisioned inside of an VPC are provisioned on shared hardware or dedicated hardware
+  - `Default` :
+    - Allows you to choose on a per-resource when you provision resources
+  - `Dedicated Tenancy` :
+    - Any resource created within the VPC HAVE to be on dedicated hardware
+- VPCs have a fully featured DNS provided by Route 53
+  - its available on the VPC `Base IP +2` address
+    - If you have a base IP of `10.0.0.0` the DNS IP would be `10.0.0.2`
+    - Has two important settings :
+      - `EnableDnsHostnames` - gives instances DNS Names
+        - Defines if instances with a public IP are given public DNS names
+      - `EnableDnsSupport` - enables DNS resolution in VPC
+        - If enabled instances instances in the VPC use DNS resolution

+### VPC Subnets

+- What is a subnet
+  - AZ resilient feature of a VPC
+  - A sub-network of a VPC - Created within 1 AZ and cannot be changed
+    - 1 subnet is in 1 AZ, and a subnet can never be in more than 1 AZ
+    - if the AZ fails so does the subnet and services hosted in the subnet
+  - The IPv4 CIDR is a subset of the VPC CIDR
+    - Cannot overlap with other subnets
+  - Can optionally be given a IPv6 CIDR if its enabled on the VPC `/64` subset of the `/56` VPC (256 /65 Subsets)
+  - Subnets can communicate with other subnets in the VPC
+- Reserved subnet IP Addresses
+  - There are 5 reserved IP Addresses in every subnet
+    - `Network` Address - First address in the network
+    - `Network +1` Address - VPC Router (Logical Address that moves data between subnets and in/out the VPC)
+    - `Network +2` Address - This is used for DNS
+    - `Network +3` Address - Reserved for future use
+    - `Broadcast` Address - Last IP in the subnet
+- DHCP Option Sets
+  - 1 DHCP Option set is applied to 1 VPC at a time, this flows to subnets
+    - This controls things like DNS,NTP,NetBio,etc.
+    - DHCP option sets can be created but not edited
+      - If you want to change a setting you need to create a new one then change the VPC allocation to the new one
+- 2 Important subnet options
+  - These are both set at the subnet level
+    - Auto assign public IPv4 addresses
+    - Auto assign IPv6 addresses

 ## Encryption 101